hyperspy/hyperspy/doc/user_guide/model.rst

 *************

-HyperSpy can perform curve fitting of one-dimensional signals (spectra) and two-dimensional signals (images) in n-dimensional data sets.
-Models can be created as a linear combination of predefined components and multiple optimisation algorithms can be used to fit the model to experimental data.
+HyperSpy can perform curve fitting of one-dimensional signals (spectra) and two-dimensional signals (images) in `n`-dimensional data sets.
+Models can be created as a linear combination of predefined components and multiple optimization algorithms can be used to fit the model to experimental data.
 Bounds and weights are supported.
 The syntax for creating both kinds of model is essentially the same, as in this documentation any method referred to in the :py:class:`~.model.BaseModel` class is available for both kinds.